allegro/allegro.tech/_posts/2016-09-22-self-contained-UI-tests-for-ios-applications.md

 }
 ```

-The last thing that we need is to check the key at application start and disable animations if needed.
+The last thing that we need, is to check the key at application start and disable animations if needed.
 This can be done
 in `AppDelegate`:

 ```swift